sourcegraph/handbook/content/ops/finance/ap.md

 ##### New Supplier Form

 Once the contract is agreed, if this is the first time Sourcegraph has used this supplier, the designated buyer should request the supplier to complete a new supplier form if required.
-Refer to [Sourcegraph New Supplier form] (https://docs.google.com/document/d/1Y5y3fSylGsHYuAiD_U2YJer41nAFGAAd2WAifkDGQ6o/edit)
+Refer to [Sourcegraph New Supplier form](https://docs.google.com/document/d/1Y5y3fSylGsHYuAiD_U2YJer41nAFGAAd2WAifkDGQ6o/edit).

 ##### Confidential Information